calebmsword/cpp-notes/value category.md

    - xvalues and prvalues are specific types of rvalues.
  - prvalues of class types were movable until C++17, in which only xvalues are allowed to represent movable objects of class types.

+### An aside on the xvalue terminology

 I will mention that the standard says that xvalues are "eXpiring values", terminology I strongly dislike.
 Since most practical usage of xvalues is to call a move constructor or move assignement, the value represented by the xvalue is meant to be "moved from" and eventually discarded, which I suppose what this terminology is supposed to mean.
+This hinges on the programmer adhering to convention, however:

+ - The class type might not have a move constructor or move assignment overload.
+Then the xvalue won't be moved from at all.
+ - The move constructor or move assignment overload could be implemented in a faulty or nefarious way which does not perform the expected behavior.
+ - The user could have an lvalue pointing to some object, cast it as an xvalue and move it to some other variable, and then access the original lvalue and manipulate the object that was moved from.
+Such a thing would be considered horrendous style but it is entirely possible.
+In this example the data referenced by the xvalue is not immediately trashed after use, and it is bad to use terminlogy which suggests the opposite.

-This hinges on the programmer adhering to convention, however.
-The object pointed to by an xvalue won't necessarily be discarded after the xvalue is moved from, so it is bad to use terminology which suggests the lifetime of the data represented by the xvalue.
-This also assumes that a move constructor that particular type actually exists and is implemented in the expected way.
-We are better off defining things for what they actually are instead of what we hope they should be.
+An xvalue refers to data that is flagged as movable.
+Not all xvalues are guaranteed to be temporary.
+We are better off defining things for what they actually are instead of how we expect them to be used.

+### Value categories in ugly detail

 What follows is a precise categorization of all expressions told in a format extremely similar to cppreference's page about value categories.
+Please keep in mind that operator overloading can completely override anything describe here, in which case the implementation of the override (specifically its return value) will determine the value category of the overloaded operation.

 lvalue
  - names of variables (or functions, templates, data members)
  - all assignment expressions (=, +=, *=, etc)
+  - The variable that is assigned to is the result of the expression, hence the result of the expression is locatable.
  - an expression using the "dereference" operator (*)
+  - Data acquired from an explicit address in memory is obviously locatable.
  - string literals
    - the specification demands that object referenced by a string persists through the lifetime of the program (the terminology they use is "static storage"), so it is safe to make strings locatable.
 Many implementations will create only one object if you declare two string literals with the exact same content.
  Key properties: